How do I declare a major in PPE?

 What should my class standing be when I apply to PPE?

 Because the number of seats in PPE is limited, only applications from students with sophomore standing or higher will be considered.
-Because there are so many requirements to fulfill, it will in general be difficult for juniors to complete the PPE concentration if they have not already been admitted.
+Because there are so many requirements to fulfill, it will in general be difficult for juniors to complete the PPE major if they have not already been admitted.
 However, applications from juniors will be considered if the student can make the case that they can complete the degree in a timely way.

 Is there a PPE minor?